Adrenal Insufficiency (Addison Disease)

 The tertiary type occurs when the hypothalamus doesn't make enough corticotropin-releasing hormone.
 Then the pituitary gland doesn't make enough ACTH.
 As a result, the adrenal glands don't make enough cortisol.

-Mild symptoms may be seen only when a person is under physical stress.
+Mild symptoms may be seen when a person is under physical stress.
 Other symptoms may include weakness, tiredness and lack of energy, and weight loss.

 You will need to take hormones to replace those that the adrenal glands are not making.